 This dog food is an especially good option for pups with food allergies.
 The recipe is free of grains, which can trigger issues in some dogs, and contains only a single source of protein.
 Plus, the fruit and vegetable blend offer antioxidants and other key nutrients.

 This specific formula is designed for easy digestion, which can help ensure your dog is getting the nutrients their body needs.
 However, keep in mind that this is not a weight management formula.
 If your dog’s metabolism symptoms are causing weight gain, this may not be the best option.
+However, all in all, we still think that this is one of the best dog foods for hypothyroidism.

 For dogs that struggle to maintain a healthy weight due to their hypothyroidism symptoms, the Royal Canin 3980742 Dry Dog Food might be a viable option.
 This formula is designed to support satiety, so your dog feels satisfied without overeating.
 Along with high levels of fiber, this dog food contains plenty of protein to help maintain your dog’s muscle mass during weight loss.